FIWARE/catalogue/README.md

 [![](https://nexus.lab.fiware.org/repository/raw/public/badges/chapters/core.svg)](./core/README.md)

+#### Context Broker

-A Context Broker Generic Enabler is the core and mandatory component of any _“Powered by FIWARE”_ platform or solution.
+A Context Broker component is the core and mandatory component of any _“Powered by FIWARE”_ platform or solution.
 It enables to manage context information in a highly decentralized and large-scale manner.

 -   The [Orion Context Broker](https://github.com/telefonicaid/fiware-orion/) Generic Enabler currently provides the